ervinn/windowsPopup/README.md

 -----------------------------------------------------------------------------------------

 ##Description and Usage
-This is a resuable AngularJS module to help integrate popup browser windows to your application
+This is a reusable AngularJS module to help integrate popup browser windows to your application.

 ####Dependencies :
 - jquery.js